GANDCRAB 5.0.4 ransomware removal instructions

 Screenshot of files encrypted by GANDCRAB 5.0.4 (random extension):

 Update February 19, 2019 - BitDefender has recently released a decryption tool capable of restoring data encrypted by GandCrab V1, V4, and all V5 versions (up to 5.1).
 Therefore, victims can decrypt their data easily without paying cyber criminals.
 You can find more information in this article and you can download the decryptor by clicking this link.
+Information on how to use the free decrypter available on No More Ransom! website.

 Screenshot of BitDefender's GandCrab decryptor: